hyperledger/indy-hipe/text/message-types/README.md

 - Should `<subproject>` be a part of the type?
 For instance, in `urn:indy:sov:agent`, should `sov` be dropped?
 - Is `<context>` a necessary part of the type?
 For instance, in `urn:indy:sov:agent`, should `agent` be dropped?
+- Is this level of granularity always required if `subproject` and `context` are kept?
 - Is there a better way?
 Is this significant enough to expend further resources on this topic at the moment?